Developer Getting Started

 Makefile Targets

-make build # Build the binary
+make build # Build for current platform

 make test # Run tests